iclr-blogposts/2026/_posts/2026-04-27-model-misspecification-in-sbi.md

 misspecification in simulation-based inference (SBI), introducing methods for detecting and mitigating its effects.
 However, the problem of model misspecification in SBI is far from being fully resolved.
-While these methods offer valuable insights and tools, we highlight three key challenges that need to be addressed to further advance the field:
+While these methods offer valuable insights and tools, we highlight key challenges that need to be addressed to further advance the field:

+1. **Better Methods for Detecting and Addressing Model Misspecification:** While recent methods have improved our ability to diagnose and mitigate model misspecification, significant limitations remain.
+Many current techniques focus on specific aspects of misspecification, such as identifying discrepancies in summary statistics or aligning data distributions via optimal transport.
+However, these approaches often require additional modeling assumptions, computational overhead, or prior knowledge about the nature of the misspecification.
+A key challenge is to develop more flexible and scalable methods that can:

+   - Detect misspecification in a principled and data-driven manner, without relying on predefined summary statistics or manual tuning.
+   - Provide interpretable diagnostics that help practitioners understand the sources and consequences of misspecification in their models.
+   - Offer robust mitigation strategies that work across different types of misspecification, without requiring large amounts of additional data or computationally expensive corrections.

-1. **A Common and Precise Definition of Model Misspecification in SBI:** As highlighted in this post, model misspecification in SBI can arise from different sources, including mismatches between the simulator and the true data-generating process, prior misspecification, and errors introduced by the inference procedure itself.
+2. **A Common and Precise Definition of Model Misspecification in SBI:** As highlighted in this post, model misspecification in SBI can arise from different sources, including mismatches between the simulator and the true data-generating process, prior misspecification, and errors introduced by the inference procedure itself.
 A